 We Represent Injured Motorcyclists And Their Families

 Based in Corpus Christi and representing clients throughout Texas, The Patel Firm focuses its practice entirely on representing victims of personal injuries and wrongful deaths.
 Attorney Minesh J. Patel founded the firm with a mission to ensure that Corpus Christi residents and visitors receive every penny of compensation they deserve when injured or harmed by another’s wrongful actions.

 Of course, there is never a guarantee of compensation in any personal injury case.
 But when seeking damages for injuries from a motorcycle accident, it helps to have an experienced team with a proven reputation on your side.
-That is exactly what you get when you decide to hire The Patel Firm to fight for you after your motorcycle accident.
+That is exactly what you get when you decide to hire The Patel Firm to fight for you after your Corpus Christi motorcycle accident.

-What Causes Motorcycle Accidents
+What Causes Corpus Christi Motorcycle Accidents

 According to the Texas Motorcycle Safety Coalition, “[m]ost motorcycle-vehicle crashes happen when a driver turns left in front of the rider.”
 A comprehensive study conducted by the Texas A&M Transportation Institute supports this conclusion.
-A car or truck driver who turns left across the path of a motorcyclist contributes to around thirty percent of all collisions between motorcycles and other vehicles at intersections.
+A car or truck driver who turns left across the path of a motorcyclist contributes to around 30 percent of all collisions between motorcycles and other vehicles at intersections.

 In these accidents, drivers often deny ever seeing the motorcyclist coming, and in some instances, this might be true.
-Inattentional blindness is a term used by researchers to refer to a failure to see an object, in certain situations, even when looking straight at it.
+Inattentional blindness is a term used by researchers to refer to a failure to see an object in certain situations, even when looking straight at it.
 This phenomenon is a trick our minds play on us when we do not expect to see an object in our field of vision.
 However, just because someone doesn’t see and recognize an approaching motorcycle doesn’t mean an accident isn’t their fault.

 According to the Texas A&M researchers, other common factors contributing to fatal and serious-injury motorcycle accidents in Texas include: